S11-Git/android-compose-calendar/README.md

-in the different branches there are different versions although id recommend the Merged branch
+in the different branches there are different versions although id recommend the Combined branch for the best experience